Seyee435/qwen-image-macos/README.md

 Tips:
 - First predict downloads the Qwen-Image model (~57GB) inside the container.
 This may take a while on first run.
-- To reuse your host Hugging Face cache across Cog runs, prefer Linux with GPU; Cog predict does not support mounting volumes directly.
+- Speed up downloads by enabling HF transfer: `export HF_HUB_ENABLE_HF_TRANSFER=1` (already shown above).
-- For local Apple Silicon speed, use the native CLI instead of Docker.
+- For local Apple Silicon speed, prefer the native CLI with MPS; Cog is best for reproducible containers and Linux/NVIDIA GPUs.
+- If you need to pre-cache inside Docker, run the above once with a long timeout; subsequent runs will be faster.

 ## 🔧 Technical Notes